weihaipy/saiorm/docs/index.rst

 2. Saiorm require python3 and pymysql.

-3. Support MySQL only,you can inherit from saiorm.base.BaseDB to support other types of data values with the same API,like siaorm.MySQL.ChainDB.
+3. Support MySQL only,you can inherit from saiorm.base.BaseDB to support other types of database with the same API,like siaorm.MySQL.ChainDB.

 Initialization
 ~~~~~~~~~~~~~~